SexyCoders/libtime.cc/README.md

 ## time functions
 - getTime -> a very friendly wraper to the tm struct that get current time and stores it in the Time object
-- fromString -> loads a Time object from a string (semicolon seperation OBLIGATORY see store())
+- fromString -> loads a Time object from a string (semicolon seperation OBLIGATORY)

 ## operators
 Time.cc provides all mathematical operators and ports them to the Time object.